New Orleans, LA

 and renowned chefs

 .
 Cajun, French, Italian, and African cuisine are particularly popular.
-Some traditional favorites

 include gumbo, jambalaya, andouille, crawfish étouffée, shrimp creole, muffuletta and po-boy sandwiches, red beans and rice, oysters rockefeller, bread pudding, bananas foster, beignets, and creole pralines.